jdemartino78/vibe_coding_a2a_agent/README.md

 -   `I'm feeling cold and gloomy.
 Recommend a warming drink.` (Should suggest Whiskey/Rum/Hot drinks)
 -   `It's a hot summer party!
 What should we serve?` (Should suggest Tequila/Gin/Fruity drinks)
 -   `I want something sophisticated and classy.` (Should suggest Martinis or Old Fashioneds)
+-   `I'm in a tropical mood, what's a refreshing gin-based cocktail?`
+-   `Something with rum and a sophisticated feel, please.`

 **Test 3: Weather-Influenced Cocktails (Contextual Synthesis)** These queries require the Orchestrator to fetch weather first, then use that context to query the Cocktail Agent.